NickKelly1/ec2-web-servers-common/docs/docker-registry.md

    https://docker.nickkelly.dev:443/v2/my-ubuntu/manifests/sha256:096efd74bb89d5ec92cb3a61c79cf8ceab00c135b7d3e
 ```

-Afer deleting images / tags, you may still have to perform garbage collection
+Afer deleting images / tags, you must perform garbage collection to prune orphaned resources

-If removing an image completely, after removing all its tags you may have to remove the images directory
+If removing an image completely, after removing all its tags you must go into the fs and delete the repository directory

+Warning: this may mess everything up, don't know...

 From within container:
 ```sh